-Building your wardrobe becomes simpler if you can create a solid base of simple casual wear.
-You can incorporate innovation or stick to the classics by starting with the fundamentals.
-Enable us to lead you by nailing casual basics.
+Building your closet becomes more easy if you can make a strong base of basic relaxed wear.
+You can stick to the classics by beginning with the basics or integrate transformation.
 This is a relaxed simple wardrobe guide for the working man; suits and corporate attire are not included.
 After you’ve settled on your favorite shirt and pant type, it’s time to get creative.

 If you can’t tell the difference between contrasts and color combinations and end up blaming your mother or wife for your work attire every day, you’re not alone.